BizAnalytix/Supply-Chain-Optimization_USAID_ML/README.md

 Delayed deliveries can increase the supply chain costs for USAID as that will increase their storage needs for storing excess inventory, but more importantly, can disrupt a patient’s treatment, or potentially cause a loss of life.

+### Data Driven AI/ML Powered Solution

+#### ML Solution Overview
+The solution for this problem can be a machine learning model - a combination of a
+	- classifier ML Model and
+    - Regressor ML Model

+that will predict
-The solution for this problem can be a machine learning model - a combination of a classifier and a regressor, that will predict if a specific delivery in the supply chain of USAID is going to be delayed, and after that forecast the delay time of a potential delayed delivery.
+	- if a specific delivery in the supply chain of USAID is going to be delayed **(delayed/Non-delayed - BINOMIAL CLASSIFICATION)**, and
+	- after that forecast the delay time of a potential delayed delivery (**Delay time - Regression)**.

+### Business Outcome Value
 This can assist USAID’s representatives around the world in planning accordingly for a particular delivery arrival and make the necessary changes in order to prevent the possible side-effects.